Get an AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 It’s easier to memorize

 A custom vanity number is more recognizable, easier to remember, and quicker to share than standard numbers.
-According to one study, 72% of consumers remembered a vanity phone number correctly after watching a 30-second ad, but only 5% correctly remembered a standard phone number after watching the same ad.
+According to one study, 72% of consumers recall a vanity number after a short ad, compared to only 5% for standard numbers.

 It improves brand recognition

-A catchy, relevant phrase or word aligned with your company, products, or services immediately catches people’s attention and tells them what your brand is about.
+A catchy, relevant phrase or word aligned with your company, products, or services immediately catches customers’ attention, creates a strong professional appearance, and tells them what your brand is about.
 For example, you know exactly what service 1-800-FLOWERS provides.

 It makes tracking marketing ROI easier

 You can easily track vanity numbers, providing insights into the effectiveness of different inbound marketing campaigns and the level of customer engagement.
-Online advertising stats show that ads with vanity numbers outperform generic numbers by 33%.
+Some studies also show that ads featuring vanity numbers can outperform standard numbers by up to 33%.

 It integrates well with VoIP